monicarojasp/team_project/reports/README.md

 5. **Implementation in Clinical Settings**: Integrating the model into clinical workflows may face challenges such as acceptance by healthcare professionals, need for additional training, and ensuring compatibility with existing systems.
 6. **Unknown Variables**: There may be unknown genetic or environmental factors influencing cancer that are not captured by the current model, potentially limiting its accuracy and effectiveness.

-By addressing these risks and caveats, and continuing to refine and validate the model, the project can provide valuable insights and practical applications in cancer diagnostics and treatment.
+In Part #2 of the project, we are planning to continue working on addressing the risks and caveats, and continuing to refine and validate the model to provide valuable insights and practical applications in cancer diagnostics and treatment.

 ## Conclusion